Etmix/audacity/README.md

 [**Audacity**](https://www.audacityteam.org) is an easy-to-use, multi-track audio editor and recorder for Windows, Mac OS X, GNU/Linux and other operating systems.
 Developed by a group of volunteers as open source.

+This version was forked from the main repository before tracking was added in https://github.com/audacity/audacity/pull/835.

 - **Recording** from any real, or virtual audio device that is available to the host system.
 - **Export / Import** a wide range of audio formats, extendible with FFmpeg.
 - **High quality** using 32-bit float audio processing.